 Without GH you don’t grow; without TSH your thyroid doesn’t work properly; and without GnRH your pituitary fails to initiate reproductive activity.
 GnRH is a factor in just about every single endocrine disorder.

 To top it off, these hormones act as cortisol antagonists.
 They can blunt the effect of cortisol.
 This makes their absence is even more dangerous.
 Without them, cortisol can increase without ever being checked.

 3) Cortisol increases insulin levels.
 This can lead to both hyperinsulinemia and fat deposition.
 Visceral fat has buckets full of cortisol receptors in it, which makes it very easy for cortisol and insulin to shuttle triglycerides into fat cells.

 It can also be a causative factor in PCOS, since high insulin levels cause testosterone levels to rise.
 It’s not common for people to talk about this as a cause of PCOS – but it is very real.
-You can get started reading more about my thoughts on PCOS here.
+You can read more about my thoughts on PCOS, and how to overcome it, here.

 4) Increases in cortisol-induced abdominal fat are associated with an increase in both total oxidative stress and in the number of inflammatory cytokines.